Privacy and Security Center

 3.1 We may collect the following personal information: (a) Your name, phone number, physical address, postal address, and email address. (b) Your username, password, and profile picture. (c) Metadata obtained through your use of our Platform, including your IP address, computer and connection information, referring web page, standard web log information, language settings, and timezone. (d) Your payment information, such as your credit or debit card details. (e) Any communication with us either directly, via phone or email. (f) Information about the device you use to access our Platform, including device identifier, device type, device plugins, and hardware capabilities. (g) Information obtained by or submitted to us from you through your use (or prospective use) of our Platform and the Services, including information and documents submitted by you, pages viewed, buttons clicked, viewing time, and keyword searches.

-3.2 We may receive information about you through our Platform, applications, communication systems, or other communication.
+3.2 We may receive information about you through our Platform, applications, communication systems, or other communications.

 3.3 We may also receive information about you from third parties, including in the following circumstances: (a) We may collect data from your accounts on other platforms that you give us permission to connect to.
 These platforms include, but are not limited to, Facebook, LinkedIn, and Google.
 You can stop us from collecting data from those other platforms by removing our access to the platform or by contacting us at support@hail.to; (b) Your payment provider may provide us with information about the payments you make; and (c) We may collect information from public sources.